NABARD Grade A Syllabus 2025 - Check & Download Subject Wise Exam Pattern

 PaperSubjectType of PaperNo. of QuestionsMarksDurationRemarks

-Paper I General English Online Descriptive (Answers to be typed using keyboard) 3 100 90 Minutes Descriptive Answers to be typed using keyboard
+Paper I General English Online Descriptive 3 100 90 Minutes Descriptive Answers to be typed using keyboard

 Paper II Economic and Social Issues and Agriculture & Rural Development Objective 30** 50 30 Minutes

-Descriptive Type (Answers to be typed using keyboard either in English or Hindi (Remington and Inscript keyboards)) 6 questions will be asked, of which candidates will be required to attempt 4 questions [2 of 15 marks each (with difficulty level) and 2 of 10 marks each] 50 90 Minutes Descriptive Answers to be typed using keyboard either in English or Hindi (Remington and Inscript keyboards)
+Descriptive Type 6 questions will be asked, of which candidates will be required to attempt 4 questions [2 of 15 marks each (with difficulty level) and 2 of 10 marks each] 50 90 Minutes Descriptive Answers to be typed using keyboard either in English or Hindi (Remington and Inscript keyboards)

 Total 100 (Paper II) 2 Hours (Paper II)

-• For every wrong answer, 1/4th mark assigned to that question will be deducted from your total score.
+• For each incorrect answer, 1/4 of the mark awarded to that question will be deducted from your overall score.

-• If you want to type the answers in Hindi, you can take the help of either - Inscript or Remington (GAIL) keyboard layout.
+• You can type the answers in Hindi using either the Inscript or Remington (GAIL) keyboard layout.

-• Paper 1 (General English) will take place in the morning shift, followed by Paper 2 (Economics and Social Issues) in the afternoon shift.
+• Paper 1 (General English) will be taught in the morning shift, followed by Paper 2 (Economics and Social Issues) in the afternoon shift.

-• You cannot shuffle between objective/descriptive papers.
-Furthermore, the descriptive papers will start immediately after the objective test.
+• You cannot switch between objective and descriptive articles.
+Furthermore, the descriptive papers will begin immediately following the objective tests.

-• For Descriptive Paper 2, if you answer more than 4 questions, only the first 4 will be evaluated.
+• For Descriptive Paper 2, if you answer more than four questions, only the first four will be considered.

-• Descriptive English needs to be answered in English only.
+• Descriptive English must be replied entirely in English.

-NABARD Grade A Phase 2 (Mains) syllabus is different for different streams.
-For the general stream, topics from Agriculture & Rural Development and Economic & Social Issues (with a focus on Rural India) are covered in Paper 2.
-For the specialized posts, Paper 2 will consist of questions from the respective field of specialization.
+The NABARD Grade A Mains syllabus varies for each stream.
+Paper 2 in the general stream covers themes such as Agriculture & Rural Development and Economic & Social Issues (with an emphasis on Rural India).
+Paper 2 for specialized posts will include questions from the field of specialization.

-Paper 1 of NABARD Grade A 2024 Mains will be of English Language which is descriptive type in online mode.
-Candidates are supposed to type their answers and their expression and comprehension skills will be examined in this phase.
-The detailed NABARD Grade A syllabus Paper 1 is given below.
+Paper 1 of the NABARD Grade A Mains will be in English Language, with a descriptive format in online mode.
+Candidates are expected to type their responses, and their expression and comprehension skills will be assessed throughout this step.
+The detailed NABARD Grade A syllabus for Paper 1 is provided below.

 SectionTopics